Task Force on Childhood Obesity: Goals

 This first goal includes recommendations for getting good prenatal care for mothers, support for breastfeeding, adherence to limits on screen time, and childcare with nutritious food and opportunities for children to be physically active.
-Goals were set in order to increase the amount of fruits that children eat to 75% of the recommended level by the year 2015, with an 85% increase by 2020, then 100% in the year 2030.
+Goals were set to increase the amount of fruits that children eat to 75% of the recommended level by the year 2015, with an 85% increase by 2020, then 100% in the year 2030.
 Other plans included using the same scale to increase vegetable consumption in children and to decrease amounts of added sugar to many products.